Igglybuff/freectl/README.md

 ## License

-This project is licensed under the Unlicense License - see the LICENSE file for details.
+MIT License - see LICENSE file for details